astropy/astropy-APEs/APE22.rst

 **Rules for Public Interfaces:**

-1. A symbol is public if all containing namespaces are public.
+1. A symbol is public if and only if all containing namespaces are public.
    A symbol is internal if any containing namespace is internal.

 2. All modules must have an ``__all__`` attribute, even if it is empty.
 The